kris-geyer/pegLog/README.md

-Android SDK version 8.1 interferes with data collection and affects many applications that rely on background operations.
-This may be the result of a bug in this version of Android, which may be patched shortly.
+Android SDK version 8.1 appears to distrupt data collection and affects many applications that rely on background operations.
+This may be the result of a bug in this version of Android.

 This does not affect the majority of devices, which currently run Android SDK 8.0.0 or earlier.